Wisconsin Badgers Crew

 The Wisconsin Badgers Crew is the rowing team that represents the University of Wisconsin–Madison.
 Rowing at the University dates back to 1874.

 The women's openweight team is an NCAA Division I team.
 The men's and lightweight women's programs compete at the Intercollegiate Rowing Association (IRA) Championship Regatta because the NCAA does not sanction a men's or lightweight women's national championship.
-Chris Clark has been the men's head coach since 1996 and Bebe Bryans has been the women's head coach since 2004.
+Beau Hoopman has been the men's head coach since 2023 and Victoria "Vicky" Opitz has been the women's varsity coach from 2023 to the present.